Formerly Early Modern World

 History & Literature’s World Before 1800 field gives students the opportunity to study Europe, the Americas, Asia, and/or Africa in the period before about 1800.
 Students define a topic of study engaging with major themes such as the transatlantic slave trade; colonization in the Americas; the Mughal, Safavid, Ottoman, Spanish, British, French, Russian, and Chinese empires; the European Reformation, Renaissance, printing revolution, and Enlightenment; and the American, French, and Haitian Revolutions.
 Topics of study may include those that cross the medieval/modern divide, investigate the reception of the ancient past, or focus on global movement and cultural exchange in the early modern/premodern period.

-In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the Early Modern World field complete the following requirements:
+In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the World Before 1800 field complete the following requirements:

-- 3 courses on the student’s thematic and/or geographic topic of study;
+- 4 elective courses related to the topic of study;

-Questions about the Early Modern World field should be directed to Assistant Director of Studies Alan Niles.
+Questions about the World Before 1800 field should be directed to Assistant Director of Studies Alan Niles.